DittmannAxel/Thoughts-Industrial-Metaverse/README.md

 </center>

-Another teaser for the front page might be to have a quick look of an architecture we are thinking of and which we are going to explain in the archtecture session.
+Another teaser for the front page might be to have a quick look of an architecture we are thinking of and which we are going to explain in the architecture session.
 <center>

 ![architecture](pictures_start/architecture_first.jpg)